MicrosoftDocs/cloud-adoption-framework/docs/security/asset-protection.md

 Ensuring your security risk level sustains or improves over time requires regular ongoing investment and resources to upgrade or retire the use of end of life software.
 Like regularly changing the oil in a car avoids big expensive costs over time, investing into your security posture reduces risk of a major security incident.
 Stay Secure roughly maps to Operational Expenditures (OpEx) dynamics of a regular ongoing investment.

-### Patch Dilemma - Risk if you do, risk if you don't
+### The Patch Dilemma - Risk if you do, risk if you don't

 It is critical for business leaders to support their IT and Security leaders and teams as they face a very difficult dilemma that occurs regularly.
 While the complex software environments of today provide incredible benefits to business over the preceding generation of paper based business processes, running complex software in an hostile environment has inherent risk.
 Security and IT leaders are constantly making difficult decisions on:

  - **Operational Risk** - A change to the software the system is running on could disrupt business processes by changing an implicit assumptions that were made when the system was customized and tailored to meet the unique needs of the organization.
 This creates pressure to avoiding changing the system if possible.
- - **Security Risk** - Attackers immediately and aggressively analyze every major security update as it's released, often developing a working exploit in 24-48 hours that can be used to attack organizations that haven't yet applied the security update.
-This creates an urgency to patch immedaitely, which is a change that could incur operational risk.
+ - **Security Risk** - Business risk of downtime from an attack is the other side of the equation.
+Attackers immediately and aggressively analyze every major security update as it's released, often developing a working exploit in 24-48 hours that can be used to attack organizations that haven't yet applied the security update.
+This potential for massive business interruption creates an urgency to patch immediately, but forces the organization to accept the operational risk.

-This difficult dilemma visits organizations continuously (often with larger events monthly for most prevalent platforms).
-Business leaders must recognize this inherent risk of running a business using complex software and support updating business processes to
+This difficult dilemma visits organizations continuously because of the continuing changes to technology and continuous evolution of attack technique.
+Business leaders must recognize the inherent risk of running a business using complex software, and must support updating business processes such as:

- - **Integrate maintenance** into the business operational schedule, expectations, forecasting, and other proceses.
+ - **Integrating software maintenance** into the business operational assumptions, schedule, forecasting, and other business processes.
- - **Invest into architectures** that make  maintenance easier and reduce impact on business operations.
+ - **Investing into architectures** that make  maintenance easier and reduce impact on business operations.
 This could involve updating existing architectures or shifting to new architectures entirely by migrating to cloud services or a service oriented architecture.

-Without this business leadership support, security and IT leaders will be constantly distracted from supporting other important business goals because they are constantly managing the politics of a no-win situation.
+Without business leadership support, security and IT leaders will be constantly distracted from supporting other important business goals by constantly managing the politics of a no-win situation.

 ### Network Isolation
- Network isolation may be a valid option for protecting older assets that can no longer secured but cannot be immediately retired (typically end of life operating systems and applciation).
+ Network isolation may be a valid option for protecting older assets that can no longer secured but cannot be immediately retired (typically end of life operating systems and applications).
 This is common in operational technology (OT) environment and legacy systems.

-Isolation itself is an is considered an Access Control, though they are identified as part of asset protection discipline.
+Isolation itself is considered an Access Control, though these unsecurable assets are identified as part of asset protection discipline.
 See [Avoid Firewall and Forget](.\access-control.md\#avoid-firewall-and-forget) in Access Control for more details.

 Some systems are end of life, but are difficult to disconnect and isolate completely.
 We do not recommend leaving these insecure system fully connected to a production network as this can allow attackers to easily compromise it and  gain access to business critical assets in the organization.

-While it's never cheap or easy to upgrade or replace computer technology that has been working well for a decade or more (often with limited documentation on its exact functionality), the potential business impact of losing control of multiple business critical asset often exceeds the cost of upgrade or replacement.
+While it's never cheap or easy to upgrade or replace computer technology that has been working well for a decade or more (often with limited documentation on its exact functionality), the potential business impact of losing control of multiple business critical assets often exceeds the cost of upgrade or replacement.
 For these assets that cannot be isolated, organizations often find that modernizing the workload with cloud technology and analytics can create new business value that can offset or justify the cost of upgrade and/or replacement.

+Staying secure is challenging in a world that is constantly changing.
+It is critical to constantly prioritize what assets to modernize and what to secure as best you can using business risk and business priorities as your guiding light.

 ## Getting started